MIF25: Liberation at the Royal Exchange Theatre

 Liberation at Royal Exchange Theatre, City Centre 3 — 20 July 2025 Tickets from £20.00 — Book now

-Commissioned and staged by the Royal Exchange Theatre, Liberation takes audiences behind the scenes of the activists who fought to free Africa from colonial rule—revealing their struggles, triumphs, and lasting impact.
-Powerful, urgent, and deeply relevant in 2025, this is a story that demands to be told.
+Presented by Factory International and the Royal Exchange Theatre, Liberation takes audiences behind the scenes of the activists who fought to free Africa from colonial rule – revealing their struggles, triumphs and lasting impact.
+With an original score by Ife Ogunjobi of the Brit Award-winning Ezra Collective, the production promises powerful performances, radical thinking and a sharp focus on a moment when the future of the world was up for grabs.
+Urgent, moving and still deeply relevant 80 years later – this is a story that demands to be told.

 Liberation at Royal Exchange Theatre, City Centre 3 — 20 July 2025 Tickets from £20.00 Book now